sneckivan/AEB1011Exercises/README.md

 * login.html

 ## About the API
 The REST API used in the examples (and from now on) is implemented using [deployd](http://deployd.com/), an Open Source platform for building APIs for Web and mobile applications.
-A version of the API is hosted in heroku at https://ittcontactslist.herokuapp.com/
+A version of the API is hosted by heroku at https://ittcontactslist.herokuapp.com/

 ### Collections
 The API has two collections available: the **users** collection, which contains all user data; and the **contacts** collection which holds contact information associated with a user account.